CreativelyStupid/canvos-classic/README.md

 - this is no longer supported, and there is no guide.

-- this should not be to hard to figure out.
+- this should not be to hard to figure out as we have a guide for the new canvos that also is similar in some ways.

 find the new canvos at https://github.com/creatively-stupid/canvos